FunctionLab/selene/docs/source/overview/cli.md

 3. model configuration
 4. operation-specific configurations

-"Operation-specific configurations" requires you to specify the input parameters for different classes and methods that we have implemented in Selene.
+"Operation-specific configurations" require you to specify the input parameters for different classes and methods that we have implemented in Selene.
 These configurations are parsed using code adapted from the [Pylearn2 library](http://deeplearning.net/software/pylearn2/yaml_tutorial/index.html#yaml-tutorial) and will instantiate the appropriate Python object or function based on your inputs.
-You may use Selene's [API documentation website](https://selene.flatironinstitute.org) to determine what parameters are accepted by the constructors/methods implemented in Selene.
-However, for convenience, we have created this document to specifically describe the parameters necessary to build configuration files for the Selene CLI.
+You may use Selene's [API documentation](https://selene.flatironinstitute.org) to determine what parameters are accepted by the constructors/methods implemented in Selene.
+For your convenience, we have created this document to specifically describe the parameters necessary to build configuration files for the Selene CLI.

 We recommend you start off by using one of the [example configuration files](https://github.com/FunctionLab/selene/tree/master/config_examples) provided in the repository as a template for your own configuration file:
 - [Training configuration](https://github.com/FunctionLab/selene/blob/master/config_examples/train.yml)